DominicCabral/face-recognition/readme.md

 # Face Recognition

-A fun little experiment with [opencv4nodejs](https://www.npmjs.com/package/opencv4nodejs).
+A fun little experiment with [opencv4nodejs](https://www.npmjs.com/package/opencv4nodejs) to detect my roommate's faces.

 Running `node train.js` trains a model using opencv4nodejs.
 This data (picture of my roomates faces) is then exported to `./lbph.yaml`.